 GMWS Saddened By The Death Of A Vunerable Adult Over The Weekend

+GMWS Saddened By The Death Of A Vulnerable Adult Over The Weekend

 The GMWS says it is "saddened" by the death of a vulnerable 55 year old man over the weekend.